Skip to content

 Classify Contract Types

-In this example, we’ll be classifying various contracts by type, using LlamaClassify, and the llama-cloud-services Python SDK.
+In this example, we’ll be classifying various contracts by type, using LlamaClassify, and the llama-cloud SDK.
 When provided with a file, we’ll classify it either as a co_branding contract or an affiliate_agreement.

 As an example, we’ll be making use of the CUAD dataset, which includes various contracts such as: Affiliate Agreements, Co-Branding contracts, Franchise contracts and more.